 The building is laid out on an arc, embracing Lake Vicente Reservoir to the north.
-Large metal moment frames support the building on the north side, allowing that side to be entirely windows and creating amazing views from almost every room.
+Large metal moment frames support the building on the north side, allowing a wall of windows creating amazing views from almost every room.
 The house is raised off of grade to improve the view, with a large crawl space underneath.
-Because this area has seismic activity, a post-and-beam system supports the roof and the straw bales are used as in-fill.
+A post-and-beam system supports the roof and the straw bales are used as in-fill.
 The east, west, and south walls are straw bale, with few windows to minimize solar heat gain in this hot desert climate.

 During the excavation for the footings, it became clear that there was clay available on the site.
 This native earth was harvested, tested, and proved to make a beautiful and strong clay plaster, which was used on the straw bale walls throughout the interior of the house.
-The building lacks significant overhangs to protect the exterior walls, though this area only receives about 10″ of rainfall per year.
-Due to the lack of overhangs and current building regulations, a cement/lime stucco was used on the exterior.
+The building lacks significant overhangs to protect the exterior walls, so a cement/lime stucco was used on the exterior.

 Lumber leftover from forming the footings was reclaimed and used for the window seat that runs the length of the house.
 If you look closely, you can see the outline of the stakes and bits of concrete in the knots.
 Why make faux rustic when you can have real rustic?